A series in which we answer questions about specific aspects of our program

 When to Take Samples

 If you take samples in the spring we recommend taking them before you fertilize your soil.
-If you have fertilized already then wait for at least 30 days, or 2 good rains or irrigations - whichever is longer - and consider the next two points before taking more samples.
+If you have fertilized already then wait for at least 2 good rains / irrigations or 30 days, whichever is longest.
+Also consider the next two points before taking more samples.
 That is because any recent applications of nitrogen (generally within the last 30 days), or moderate to large amounts of sulfur (generally 60 - 180 days) can skew the test results making it appear there is less calcium and magnesium in the soil than is actually the case.
 That may then show a false need for lime that is not really needed and likely should not be added.

 Once taken and prepared as shown below, send the sample on to us for analysis and recommendations to supply timely treatments each fall or just after the harvest is completed.